paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - 90% are in fortran
   - [found a C port](https://github.com/benchmark-subsetting/NPB3.0-omp-C) that
     seems to be pretty good
+    - Dr. Saule knows the person who wrote this: it's a student of the person who taught Dr. Saule computer architecture
 - began changing makefile to produce shared library for easy inclusion at compile time (for measuring nas parallel benchmarks)
 - finished converting build chain to produce and use a shared library